TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 enc_key_id  = INTEGER:0
 \endcode
 \endcond

 ### Encryption support for application images
-\note Support for encryption with auxiliary keys will be added in future releases.

 Optionally, one can encrypt the application image to meet security goals.
 This can be accomplished with adding one more flag ENC_ENABLED with the make command: